overhide/overhide-ethereum/README.md

 1. `npm install --global --production windows-build-tools`
 1. `npm install` -- bring in dependencies
+1. jump to "First Time DB Setup" section for the first-time DB setup
+1. jump to "Database Evolutions" section, especially the "For Docker" subsection
 1. `npm config set overhide-ethereum:ETHERSCAN_KEY=...` -- replace '...' with your https://etherscan.io API key
 1. `npm config set overhide-ethereum:OH_ETH_PORT=8081` -- (optional) only necessary if you have a port conflict
 1. `npm run start` -- start *overhide-ethereum* on localhost